 Most Americans don’t have enough money saved to retire comfortably, but the majority have at least a little something in the bank for when they leave the workforce.

-Of course, 2022’s inflation was so high that it’s doubtful most were able to continue saving at a higher rate.
+In 2024, Northwestern Mutual reported that the average American has $88,400 saved for retirement.
+Of course, inflation has been so high that it’s doubtful most have been able to continue saving at a higher rate.

 If you don’t have anything saved for retirement, you’re likely spending too much while saving too little.
 But thanks to compound interest, the sooner you start saving for retirement, the better.